athenexcalibur/gp8/Draft.md

 * Items will be stored in only one location and so will be consistent.
 * Animations and transitions will be simple and fluent in order to keep the interface responsive.
-* No functionalities will be exclusive to the desktop interface and vice versa.
+* All functionalities will be supported on all devices, apart from wearables.

 ##Development Approach
 ####Key Summary